-Rank Location SP M Goal Objective Time Frame Resources Required 0000 ALL 01 02 Mandatory Orientations Meet SSSP mandates 2015 Counseling faculty to teach additional sections of Counseling 270 and in-person orientations.
-0000 ALL 01 02 Interactive ESL online orientation offer other alternatives for orientation that are not time specific have students better aquinted with what the need to do to get started 2014/15 Release time 3. students will have greater knowledge of resources 0000 ALL 01 04 Reinstate training program for adjunct counselors provide timely information so adjunct counselors can provide meaningful counseling and not have to refer students to a full-time counselor 2014/15 Money to pay counselors to attend, release time for trainers 0000 ALL 01 02 Create an academic plan on file for all new students Meet SSSP mandates 2015 Counseling faculty with ability to meet student demand.
+Rank Location SP Μ Goal Objective Time Frame Resources Required 0000 ALL 01 02 Mandatory Orientations Meet SSSP mandates 2017 Counseling faculty to teach additional sections of Counseling 270 and in-person orientations.
+0000 ALL 01 02 Interactive ESL online orientation offer other alternatives for orientation that are not time specific have students better aquinted with what the 2017/2018 Release time need to do to get started 3. students will have greater knowledge of resources 0000 ALL 01 04 Reinstate training program for adjunct counselors 1. provide timely information so adjunct counselors can provide meaningful counseling and not have to refer students to a full-time counselor 2017/2018 Money to pay counselors to attend, release time for trainers 0000 ALL 01 02 Create an academic plan on file for all new students Meet SSSP mandates 2017/2018 Counseling faculty with ability to meet student demand.
 IT tracking ability.
-0000 ALL 01 02 Restore counseling appointments Improve service to students 2015/16 Additional counselors and hiring of new faculty upon retirements.
+0000 ALL 01 02 Register students during spring for summer/fall terms have all continuing students enrolled for fall and new incoming students ready for fall term before they leave for summer break 2017/2018 Release time to plan accordingly